Are you considering the idea of taking your small business online?

 - Calendar – A convenient month-by-month view of your content.

-- Custom Statuses – Define key workflow stages.
+- Custom Statuses – Lets you define key workflow stages.

-- Editorial Comments – Allows private discussion via threaded commenting between writers and editors inside the admin area.
+- Editorial Comments – Allows private discussion between writers and editors in the admin area via threaded commenting.

 - Editorial Metadata – Helps you keep track of important details.

 - Notifications – Lets you receive updates on any content you’re following.